strojure/undertow/README.md

 ## Motivation

-- Embrace Undertow API, don't hide Undertow features behind simplified DSL.
+- Embrace Undertow API, don't hide Undertow features behind layers of simplifying abstractions.
 - Decouple server configuration and concepts like [ring handlers] or [pedestal interceptors].
 - Extend functionality using Clojure idioms.
 - Reuse Undertow's library of HTTP handlers.
 - Provide declarative description of server configuration.
+- Minimize the impact of implementation on performance.

 ## Companion projects